Challenge(s)

 Adapt vocational training programmes to include the specific skills required by city/port activities

-By working actively with stakeholders in research and education, ports and port industries can play a part in the development of specific training programmes.
+By working actively with stakeholders in research and education, ports and maritime industries can play a part in the development of specific training programmes.
 Their content is regularly updated to reflect the needs of a constantly changing port economy.
-These programmes may be short or long-term, to satisfy the requirements of technical and service-based industries.
+These training programs can be customised to meet the requirements of both technical and service-based industries.
+They can vary from short-term courses that cover specific skills to long-term programs that provide a more comprehensive education.
+For instance, Genoa has a series of programmes aimed at developing future maritime workers.

 These vocational training programmes constitute one of the pillars of local development.
-They play an important role in a knowledge-based economy that offers growth and job opportunities, while improving the quality of life for the population and the territory.
+They play an essential role in a knowledge-based economy that offers growth and job opportunities while improving the quality of life for the population and the territory.

-The Province of Genoa, the Region and the port authorities also work closely together with teaching staff to identify educational content for pupils in secondary schools.
-By introducing pupils to the world of ports and the sea, it is hoped that they will be encouraged to go on and develop their interest in these courses further.
-The Port of Genoa has adopted a highly proactive, multi-faceted communication strategy aimed at young people.
+The Province of Genoa, the Region, and the Western Ligurian Sea Port Authority also work closely with teaching staff to identify educational content for students in secondary schools.
+By introducing them to the world of ports and seas, it is hoped that they will be encouraged to go on and develop their interest in these courses further.
+The Port of Genoa has adopted a highly proactive, multi-faceted communication strategy for young people.
+Moreover, according to the UnionCamere study ” Forecast of employment and professional needs in Italy in the medium term (2022/2026) “, the Italian market can offer almost five jobs for every two graduates.
+The Nautico San Giorgio Institute suggests that CAIM/CAIE and Shipbuilder’s directions are the most requested training areas.
+(See “Un po’ di numeri” for more information on the study.)